Dreaker75/re-emerald/FUTURE_PLANS.md

  - Add a pocket in the bag for Medicine, Held Items and Evolution Items
  - Allow player to change name or gender/sprite at any point
  - Defeating a Trainer in a Secret Base will give the player a reward
+ - Add a way to earn all missing Ribbons

 ## Backlog
 Features here are things I'd like to add once everything else above has been implemented.
 Still debating whether to make these part of the base Re:Emerald or do it under a new name, as these are features that will significantly change the base of Pokemon Emerald.